Are you a thyroidectomy patient struggling to feel better after your thyroid removal?

 But, back to the question at hand, why are these thyroid patients so much different from those who have a sub-optimal but still functional thyroid gland?

-It has to do with the combination of hormones that the thyroid gland produces in the healthy state.
+It has to do with the combination of hormones that the thyroid gland produces in a healthy state.

-Under healthy and normal conditions, your thyroid produces a combination of both T4 and T3 thyroid hormone.
+Under healthy and normal conditions, your thyroid produces a combination of both T4 and T3 thyroid hormones.